 (4) Except as governed by s.
 86(1) of the Act, the Board may extend or abridge the time fixed by these rules or otherwise fixed by the Board, and may do so of its own initiative or in response to a motion by any party whether the motion to extend or abridge the time is made after the time so fixed has expired or not.

 (5) Unless otherwise specified, where these rules or a Board order make reference to the number of days between two events, not expressed to be clear days, the number of days shall be calculated by excluding the day on which the first event happens and including the day on which the second event happens.
 If the last day falls on a day the Board offices are closed, the time shall automatically be extended to the next business day.

 (6) No appeal before the Board shall be defeated or affected by any technical objection or by any objection based upon defects in form or procedure.

 Filing of Notice of Appeal or other documents

 5 (1) Any Notice of Appeal or other document to be filed with the Board shall be filed with the Clerk.

-(2) A Notice of Appeal shall be in writing and shall be signed by the Appellant, or the agent or solicitor acting on behalf of the Appellant.
+(2) A Notice of Appeal shall be in writing and shall be signed by the appellant, or the agent, solicitor or representative acting on behalf of the appellant.

 (a) delivering a copy to the Clerk at the Board’s office;